Exhibitors who are new to trade show planning will frequently underestimate how involved the trade show booth design process is.

 Like the saying, “What goes up, must come down”, you’ll need to prepare for the post-show breakdown of your booth.
 Your team will dismantle, pack, and label each part of your booth so that you can use some (or all) of it again.

-This means you will need to arrange for storage ahead of time.
+This means you will need to arrange for storage ahead of time during your design process.
 Many exhibitors choose climate-controlled warehouses designed for protecting trade show booths.

 Trade show exhibiting gives you a whole new realm of possibilities for generating buzz around your brand.
-However, booth design can be a complicated process with a lot of moving parts.
+However, the trade show booth design process can be complicated with a lot of moving parts.

 Need an exhibit house that will take care of everything, from designing a realistic rendering to the storage space after your first trade show?
 Let Exhibit Options be your trusted partner and contact us today.